One morning, a few weeks ago, I arrived at Winterfold to find the scene above. Nearly half the car park was covered in builder’s waste.

 A sticking plaster solution?

 So with less money for the local dumps and the recent changes, what were the consequences?
-Instead of playing the new charges to dispose of commercial waste, certain people now have an increased motivation to get rid of their waste elsewhere.
+Instead of paying the new charges to dispose of commercial waste, certain people now have an increased motivation to get rid of their waste elsewhere.
 It certainly wouldn’t be my way of doing things.
 However, everyone is trying to survive and everyone’s boundaries about what is acceptable are different.

 In fact, when the new decisions were taken to impose the new charges, the consequences were probably considered.
 The people who changed the policies on the local dumps are not stupid.
 It is easy to critique decisions that we are not part of as being ill-considered or driven by ignorance but in reality it is nearly always more complicated than that.
 In this case, there was probably a cost-benefit exercise undertaken and while it may have been recognised that fly-tipping would increase, it was probably globally cheaper to accept this and the associated costs of cleaning up fly-tipping sites.